graphery/grapper-doc/src/quick-guide.md

 ### Migration strategy

 1. Replace `<g-composer>` with `<grapper-view>`.
+2. Update directly calls to component from methods from `$` to `$.grapperView`.
-2. Update helper calls from `$$.` to `$.` when possible.
+3. Update helper calls from `$$.` to `$.` when possible.
-3. Test components — deprecated syntax will still work but gradually move to the new conventions.
+4. Test components — deprecated syntax will still work but gradually move to the new conventions.

 ## Additional Resources